Courses

 255. Numerical Modeling of the Atmosphere (4)

 Lecture—2 hours; laboratory—6 hours.
-Prerequisite: course 121B and Engineering 5; course 150 recommended.
+Prerequisite: ATM 121B and ENG 5.
 Principles of numerical modeling of the dynamic, thermodynamic and physical processes of the atmosphere.
 Hands-on experiments on model development using the shallow water equations and the primitive equations.
 Operational forecast models.
 Offered in alternate years.— Chen

 260. Atmospheric Chemistry (3)